icyTan/portfolio2019/src/pages/bfbc.md

 With our feature set made, we could begin to plot out potential journeys for Michelle and those who need help.
 We envisioned two main paths that users entering BFBC would accomplish, one highlighting Michelle’s journey towards joining BFBC and the other quickly directing those in need of help immediately.

-![Michelle’s experience pushes her towards membership](../images/bfbc/1__lw6UdkstAP9PRhi9hg2FBg.png) Michelle’s experience pushes her towards membership
+![Michelle’s experience pushes her towards membership](../images/bfbc/1__lw6UdkstAP9PRhi9hg2FBg.png)

+<figcaption>Michelle’s experience pushes her towards membership</figcaption>

 When it comes to Michelle’s task flow, she wants to implement social change.